volodymyr-kryvoshapov/websocket-server-chat/README.md

 ws://localhost:8080

-If 8080 port is busy You can change it provide any another port changing constant in file `.
+If 8080 port is busy you can change it by changing constant in file `./index.mjs`
-/index.mjs`

 ```javascript
 const PORT = 8080;